moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/dbt-athena-upgrade-guidance.md

 ## Test set up

-We have created a branch called [`DMT-236/dbt-athena-upgrade-main`](https://github.com/moj-analytical-services/create-a-derived-table/tree/DMT-236/dbt-athena-upgrade-main) which contains all the latest models, sources, seeds, macros from the `main` branch (that is everything that exists in `prod`) and all the required upgrades.
+We have created a branch called [`dbt-athena-update`](https://github.com/moj-analytical-services/create-a-derived-table/tree/dbt-athena-update) which contains all the latest models, sources, seeds, macros from the `main` branch (that is everything that exists in `prod`) and all the required upgrades.
 The main upgrades which you need to be aware of are:

-- `dbt-athena-community` 1.5.0.
+- `dbt-athena-community` 1.7.2.
-- `dbt-core` 1.5.0.
+- `dbt-core` 1.7.7.
 - macro `generate_s3_location.sql` to support our S3 file path Hive style naming convention.
 - script `scripts/insert_external_location_config.py` to insert the required `external_location` configuration at the top of every model `.sql` file.
 - running `sqlfluff` with the `--ignore=templating` option.
 - `seeds` S3 location has changed (this does not effect any references to `seeds`)

 To set up for testing you will need to checkout this branch, uninstall the old adapater and rerun the requirements files to update your local `venv` with the correct versions.
-In Terminal (with your `venv` active) in the root directory run the following to pull the latest from `main`, switch to `DMT-236/dbt-athena-upgrade-main` and update your `venv`:
+In Terminal (with your `venv` active) in the root directory run the following to pull the latest from `main`, switch to `dbt-athena-update` and update your `venv`:

 ```
 git switch main
 git fetch
 git pull
-git switch DMT-236/dbt-athena-upgrade-main
+git switch dbt-athena-update
 ```

 At this point you can refresh the Git tab in the RStudio Environments panel (top right) to check you have switched to this branch.
 Next uninstall the old adapter: